FlorisHendriks/HTTP_provisioning/README.md

 Now you have deployed the eduVPN management script in Intune.

 ## Automatic revocation
-We also need to have a way to automatically revoke the eduVPN configuration files.
+We also need to have a way to automatically revoke the eduVPN configuration files whenever a managed device is unenrolled from Intune.
 For this we have the Create_Powershell_Daemon.ps1 script.
 Launch this script on a Windows server (or a Windows10/11 workstation that is continuously on) as it creates a Powershell Daemon that polls Intune for every 5 minutes.

 ### Step 1
 Next, run Create_Powershell_Daemon.ps1 which is located in the HTTP_bulk_provisioning directory.
 Specify the following parameters: